genebarsukov/smarteRESTful/README.md

 ###Back End:
-All of the back end code is in /app/api smarterestful.php is the main back end endpoint through which everything goes through.
+All of the back end code is in /app/api
+* smarterestful.php is the main back end endpoint through which everything goes through.
-Request are routed with an .htaccess file which actually lives outside the project:
+* Requests are routed with an .htaccess file which actually lives outside the project:
 RewriteRule ^smarterestful(.*) /modules/smarterestful/app/api/smarterestful.php [L] RequestHandler parses and decides what to do with all the requests